 You will also need to submit an application to the Texas A&M graduate program.
 For funding in the fall semester, you must submit an application by December 15 in the year prior to your desired admission (i.e., December 15, 2019 for admission in Fall 2020).

 Please be aware that I generally do not respond to emails that appear to be form letters or do not meet these requirements.
 Also, I cannot tell you and will not speculate on your chances of being admitted or funded before you apply.

 Domestic students interested in pursuing a Ph.D. are also encouraged to apply for the National Science Foundation Graduate Research Fellowship Program.

-Texas A&M has four programs that may be of interest to undergraduate researchers
+Texas A&M has a number of programs that may be of interest to undergraduate researchers:

 - The College of Engineering sponsors the USRG Program, a 10-week research experience for undergraduates who have completed their sophomore year.